-The White House Police Department and White House Fire Department conducted their 4th Annual Shop with a Cop/Firefighter program on Saturday, December 9th.
-The program sponsored 17 children who were recommended by our local school system that needed assistance for Christmas.
+The White House Police Department and White House Fire Department conducted their 6th Annual Shop with a Cop/Firefighter program on Saturday, December 14th.
+The program sponsored 24 children who were recommended by our local school system that needed assistance for Christmas.
 The children were partnered with a police officer or firefighter and allowed to shop at Walmart for Christmas presents for themselves and family Members.

-The program is sponsored by the City of White House Rotary Club, who holds an annual golf tournament to help the event and this year received a \$1,500 grant for the program.
-The City was able to raise approximately \$2,000.00 in donations by holding a bowling tournament at Strike and Spare Family Fun Center in Hendersonville.
-Also, this year we received a generous donation of \$1,000.00 from Craig Johnson's Construction Company.
+The program is sponsored by the City of White House Rotary Club, who holds an annual golf tournament to help the event.
+The City held a bowling tournament at Strike and Spare Family Fun Center in Hendersonville to help raise funds.
+Also, this year we received generous donations from Craig Johnson's Construction Company and Joe Burris of Value Cargo Vans.